Graduation Forms and Procedures

 In general students need to be registered for the semester in which they wish to graduate; however, if they have already satisfied all degree requirements, then they may be exempted from registration by filing out the Enrollment Waiver Form.
 For more details and further info see Requirements for the Doctoral Degree described in the GT Catalogue.

 The final official event in the PhD program is the defense of the thesis, which is also known as the final oral exam.
 Please refer to Georgia Tech's Office of Graduate Studies for official rules.
 In the School of Math defense takes place in the student's last semester, two weeks or more before the dissertation is due (in final form!) in the Graduate Office, and it should be preceded by several officially registered events: Comprehensive Exams, Approval of Minor, and Admission to Candidacy.

-The Dissertation Committee and the defense should be approved by the School's Director of Graduate Studies (DGS) and by the Vice Provost two weeks in advance, at which time a copy of the dissertation is placed on public display in the faculty lounge, and the time and place of the defense are announced to the public.
+The Dissertation Committee and the defense should be approved by the School's Director of Graduate Studies (DGS) two weeks in advance and then submitted to the Office of Graduate Studies.
+At this time, a copy of the dissertation is placed on public display in the faculty lounge, and the time and place of the defense are announced to the public.
 The Dissertation Committee consists typically of five members including the dissertation advisor and at least one academic member from outside the School of Mathematics.
 The Committee is selected by the advisor in consultation with DGS.